-Medical Marijuana
+Recreational and Medical Marijuana:

-North Central College prohibits the possession or use of all cannabis, cannabis products, or any substances containing THC (tetrahydrocannabinol) on campus, or at any College sponsored event or activity off campus.
-This prohibition includes the possession and use of medical marijuana.
-The Compassionate Care Act, an Illinois law that permits the use of medical marijuana by persons possessing lawfully issued medical marijuana cards, also states: "Nothing in this Act shall prevent a university, college, or other institution of post-secondary education from restricting or prohibiting the use of medical cannabis on its property."
-Additionally, North Central College is required to certify that it complies with the Drug-Free Schools and Communities Act (20 U.S.C.
+North Central College prohibits the possession, use, or distribution of all cannabis, cannabis products, or any substances containing THC (tetrahydrocannabinol) on campus, or at any College sponsored event or activity off campus regardless of whether such use is allowed by law.
+The Cannabis Regulation and Tax Act and the Compassionate Care Act, are Illinois laws that permits the recreational and medical use of marijuana, respectively, and states: "Nothing in this Act shall prevent a university, college, or other institution of post-secondary education from restricting or prohibiting the use of medical or recreational cannabis on its property."
+The Cannabis Regulation and Tax Act states, "Nothing in this Act shall require an individual or business entity to violate the provisions of federal law, including colleges or universities that must abide by the Drug-Free Schools and Communities Act Amendments of 1989, that require campuses to be drug free."
+North Central College is required to certify that it complies with the Drug-Free Schools and Communities Act (20 U.S.C.
 1145g part 86 of the Drug and Alcohol Abuse Prevention Regulations).
 The federal government regulates drugs through the Controlled Substances Act (21 U.S.C.
-A 811) which does not recognize the difference between medical and recreational use of marijuana.
+A 811) which classifies marijuana as a Schedule I controlled substance.
 Thus to comply with the Federal Drug-Free School and Communities Act, North Central College prohibits all cannabis use, possession, manufacture or distribution.